Culture of Dorset

 Dorset (or archaically Dorsetshire) is a county in South West England on the English Channel coast.
 The ceremonial county comprises the area covered by the non-metropolitan county, which is governed by Dorset Council, together with the unitary authorities of Poole and Bournemouth.
 Dorset is an average sized county with an area of 2653 km2; it borders Devon to the west, Somerset to the north-west, Wiltshire to the north-east, and Hampshire to the east.
 Around half of Dorset's population lives in the South East Dorset conurbation.
 The rest of the county is largely rural with a low population density.

 Dorset has a long history of human settlement and a rich culture.
-The county contains 1,500 scheduled ancient monuments, including the Iron Age hillfort, Maiden Castle; and more than 12,000 listed buildings.
+The county contains 1,500 scheduled monuments, including the Iron Age hillfort, Maiden Castle; and more than 12,000 listed buildings.
 It is famed in literature as the birthplace of Thomas Hardy and has been an inspiration to several authors including Enid Blyton who used the local landscape in many of her books.
 The local people have their own regional dialect which is still spoken in parts; and their own peculiar food, like the Dorset Knob, a hard biscuit, and Dorset Blue Vinney cheese.
 The county hosts many annual events and fairs including the Great Dorset Steam Fair near Blandford, purported to be the largest outdoor event in Europe; and The Dorset County Show, a celebration of Dorset's relationship with agriculture.